 For almost ten years I’ve been looking for Kenny Wheeler’s Gnu High album on vinyl.
 This week I found it in a used record store, in great condition at a great price!
 It was Kenny’s first session for ECM records, and he’s backed by the amazing trio of Keith Jarrett, Dave Holland and Jack Dejohnette.
 Unfortunately I’ve spent my few free hours this week learning pop songs for a wedding, so I haven’t had time to get deep into it.

 Kenny’s “Heyoke” takes up all of side one and has two distinct movements.
 This is the form the band solos on for the first ten minutes or so:

 Here’s another modern reworking of a classic, this time George Shearing’s “Conception”.
 I found this version on Alex Sipiagin’s album Steppin’ Zone, which came out about ten years ago on Criss Cross records.
 Anyone familiar with the label will recognize the backing band of Chris Potter, Dave Kikoski, and Scott Colley.
 The real treat here is the commanding presence of drummer Jeff Tain Watts, whose playing on Branford Marsalis’ 1990 European tour inspired young Alex to come to the US.

-The band rips through the head in just 33 seconds, dropping every 8th beat to squeeze out all the breathing space.
-I played this version live recently… it’s harder than it looks!
+The band rips through the head in just 33 seconds, using the 7/4 time signature to squeeze almost all of the breathing space from the original melody.
+I played this version live recently, though not at this speed… it’s harder than it looks!